Factbox: Effect of potential Mexico tariffs on U.S. companies

 (Reuters) - U.S. companies have begun to respond to President Donald Trump’s proposed tariffs on Mexican imports with mixed comments on the effects they would have on them and their customers.

-The higher levies are expected to result in an increase in prices in everything from cars to avocados for American consumers.
+The higher levies are expected to result in an increase in prices of everything from cars to avocados for American consumers.

 The following is a list of comments from companies on the proposed tariffs: